 3. The Big Buddha

 The most revered place in Phuket, the Big Buddha can be seen from many areas.
-It is a mesmerizing marble-clad idol towering over the surroundings with a miniature golden version nearby completing the glossed look.
+It is a mesmerising marble-clad idol towering over the surroundings with a miniature golden version nearby completing the glossed look.

-The journey is peaceful with a mild cold sea breeze blowing, the silence only disturbed by the sound of soothing bell chimes.It is one of the busiest attractions in Phuket, especially during sunset, with the orange rays and the white marble giving the picturesque view you asked for.
-Try reaching before 6:30 in the evening to catch this bewitching spectacle.
+The journey is peaceful with a mild sea breeze blowing, the silence only disturbed by the sound of soothing bell chimes.
+This is one of the busiest attractions in Phuket, especially during sunset, with the orange rays and white marble giving it a breathtaking look.
+Try reaching before 6.30pm to catch this bewitching spectacle.

 4. Bang Pae Waterfall

-One of the few waterfalls in Phuket with a generous amount of milky white water flow throughout, Bang Pae naturally strikes as an ideal spot for hiking.
+One of the few waterfalls in Phuket with a generous amount of milky-white water flow throughout, Bang Pae naturally strikes as an ideal spot for hiking.

-5. Patong to Paradise Beach
+5. Patong To Paradise Beach

 Start your trip from Patong, passing the Tri Trang Resort and follow the road to Emerald Bay.
 The twisted roads open out to the beach.

-A dip in its cool waters is the perfect way to end your trek.
-Just remember to pack a lot of water.
+A dip in its cool waters is the perfect way to end your trek – just remember to pack a lot of water.

-Now that you know the best trails in Phuket, grab your backpack, take out your hiking shoes and explore the island’s raw natural beauty.
+Now that you know the best trails in Phuket, grab your backpack, take your hiking shoes out, and explore the island’s raw natural beauty.